brendan-bondurant/bonsai_bid/README.md

 <br></br>
 ## Status
-This app is still in development, but I am happy to share the deployment with anyone who would like to look at it - Brendan
+This app is still in development.
+Normally this repo is private but I have it open right now for presentation purposes, when this launches this will be private again - Brendan
 <br></br>

 ### Features and Functionalities